 msisdn, requestTestNotification and websockNotifConfig are not supported by the present document and shall not be included.

-General Exceptions:
+General Exceptions

 The SCEF is not reachable when IN-CSE tries to send DeviceTriggering message.
-In this case the IN-CSE shall update the triggerStatus attribute of the <triggerRequest> to ERROR_NSE_NOT_FOUND after a prior timeout period (IN-CSE local policy)
+In this case the IN-CSE shall update the triggerStatus attribute of the <triggerRequest> to ERROR_NSE_NOT_FOUND after a prior timeout period (IN-CSE local policy).

 Step 3b (Optional): Response to Device Triggering request